-No adverse events or serious adverse events occurred after 68Ga-BBN-RGD injection for all the healthy volunteers and the patients, and no obvious changes in vital signs or clinical laboratory tests were found before and after the injection of $^{68}\text{Ga-BBN-RGD}$.
-For the patients, 1.85 MBq (0.05 mCi) of $^{68}\text{Ga-BBN-RGD}$ per kilogram of body weight were injected intravenously.
-The median and maximum injected dose was 123.7 \pm 11.5 MBq and 146.2 MBq, respectively.
-The median and maximum injected mass was 12.3 \pm 2.6 μ g and 15 μ g, respectively.
+No adverse events or serious adverse events occurred following 68Ga-BBN-RGD injection for all the healthy volunteers and the patients, and no obvious changes in vital signs or clinical laboratory tests were found before and after the injection of 68Ga-BBN-RGD.
+For the patients, 1.85 MBq (0.05 mCi) of 68Ga-BBN-RGD per kilogram of body weight was injected intravenously.
+The median and maximum injected dose was 123.7 ± 11.5 MBq and 146.2 MBq, respectively.
+The median and maximum injected mass was 12.3 ± 2.6 μg and 15 μg respectively.